 - A Bachelor’s degree (BA) or its equivalent from an accredited college or university; or evidence of having completed equivalent studies under a different educational system.

-- Satisfactory completion of two undergraduate courses in Buddhism, eastern religions, or eastern philosophy; and one undergraduate course in comparative or world religions.
+- Satisfactory completion of relevant undergraduate coursework in Buddhism, eastern religions, eastern philosophy, or world religions.

 - Graduate Record Examination (GRE) scores from within the last five years.
 GRE Verbal scores should be at least 150.
 (TOEFL score may be substituted.)

 - Three letters of recommendation attesting to the applicant’s ability to do graduate-level work and familiarity with Buddhist thought and/or practice.

 - A statement of purpose describing the applicant’s reason for pursuing graduate study at IBS and what goal they wish to accomplish through the MBS program.